 To avoid complications, try tweezing after a warm bath so that your pores will release the hair more easily.
 As you pluck, pull the surrounding skin tight, and grab the hair as close to the root as possible.
 Make sure you've got a good grip, but don't just rip the hair out.
 Instead, pull gently in the direction that the hair naturally grows, and the hair should usually slide right out.

 Keep in mind that tweezing during a menstrual period could be more painful than usual, so avoid it if at all possible [source: Gall].
 It's also a good idea to sterilize your tweezers before using them.
 All you have to do is give them a good wipe with some rubbing alcohol.
 It could save you from getting an infection, which often leads to scarring.

-Learn more about tweezing and its possible side effects by following the links on the next page.
+Learn more about tweezing and its possible side effects by following the links below.

 Related HowStuffWorks Articles

 - Barba, Alicia, M.D.; Leslie Stafford Baumann, M.D.; and Esperanza C. Welsh, M.D.
 "Nonlaser Hair Removal Techniques." eMedicine.
 May 27, 2008. (accessed 08/25/2009) http://emedicine.medscape.com/article/1067139-overview